 Modern Love (Personal Essay) – The NYT love column reportedly pays as much as $300 for essays classified as ‘modern love’.
 Send submissions to: email@example.com

 Vox – (First Person) – Reportedly pays in the range of $400 for personal narrative essays explaining topics of modern life.
 Submit to : firstname.lastname@example.org

 A Note on Content Mills – Not all are alike

 It’s important to remember to set your rate for what you deserve and what you think the job is worth.

 Sign up for an account, set up your profile & rate and apply for freelance writing gigs.

 A client will reach out to you and once you agree on terms & budget you can get started right away.

-I made $100 for a 10 minute gig with them!
+I made $100 for a 10 minute gig with them which is big money to write!
 Keep in mind though, that they do take a hefty cut!
 And IMO finding a job with them is practically a full time job within itself.

 I have in all honesty also experienced some frustration with them.
 It can be a race to the bottom of the barrel at times and some people are only looking to pay as little as they can possibly get away with.
 Make sure you don’t sell yourself short.